How to Avoid Errors in Google Ads Shopping

 Shipping and Tax

-Additionally, when targeting B2B companies it’s important to always submit the highest price someone could pay for your services or product (the gross price must be more prominent than the net price on the site).
-Further to this, when targeting the US, it’s also important to never include VAT as this is required for you to override the account tax setting that you’ve set up in the merchant centre.
+When targeting B2B companies it’s important to always submit the highest price someone could pay for your services or product (the gross price must be more prominent than the net price on the site).
+Further to this, when targeting the US, it's also important to never include VAT as this is required for you to override the account tax setting that you've set up in the merchant centre.

 If you would like some expert advice and or help on your account, our team has a wealth of experience and would be happy to help.
 Contact us today to talk to an expert.